 Types of Antibiotic Use Policies

 Fast food restaurants have a wide range of policies regarding antibiotic use.
-Some restaurants have progressive policies and have implemented them promptly.
+Some restaurants have progressive policies and are implementing them promptly.

 Source of Antibiotic Policy Information